 - Writers: Nicole Perlman, Meg LeFauve, Geneva Robertson-Dworet

 Brie Larson is playing Captain Marvel

 Captain Marvel is Marvel's first female-led superhero film as part of the Marvel Cinematic Universe.
 So, casting an actress in the role of Carol Danvers, aka Captain Marvel, was a long and arduous process, just as it was casting every other major character in the MCU.
 A number of actresses vied and tested for the role, but it eventually went to Oscar-winning actress Brie Larson (Room, 21 Jump Street), who officially joined the shared universe in 2016.

-Captain Marvel will be Marvel's second period-piece, behind Captain America: The First Avenger, and is based in the early 1990s.
-It's as yet unclear how the film will fit with the MCU's overall continuity, with actors like Samuel L. Jackson and Lee Pace reprising roles from other Marvel films.
-The studio is keeping tight-lipped about just why they've stepped back in time to the '90s, but it's presumably for story purposes.
+Captain Marvel will be Marvel's second period-piece, behind Captain America: The First Avenger, and is set in 1995.
+It's as yet unclear how the film will fit with the MCU's overall continuity, as the studio is keeping tight-lipped about just why they've stepped back in time to the '90s, but it's presumably for story purposes.
 The film will need to account for Captain Marvel's absence in the MCU over all these years, which should make for an intriguing storyline.